Teva Pharm CEO sees $2.5 bln in revenue for Austedo drug by 2027

-JERUSALEM, May 18 (Reuters) - Teva Pharmaceutical Industries' TEVA.TA drug Austedo should reach sales of $2.5 billion by 2027, chief executive Richard Francis said on Thursday.
+May 18 (Reuters) - Teva Pharmaceutical Industries' TEVA.TA drug Austedo should reach sales of $2.5 billion by 2027, Chief Executive Richard Francis said on Thursday.

-Austedo is Teva's branded treatment for Huntington's Disease but the drug helps those with the movement disorder tardive dyskenisa.
+Austedo is Teva's branded treatment for Huntington's Disease but the drug also helps those with movement disorder tardive dyskenisa.

-Ahead of unveiling Teva's new strategy, Francis told reporters that only 15% of the 800,000 people suffering from tardive dyskenisa take medication.
-"There's a huge unmet medical need and there's a huge opportunity for us to help those who are suffering from this condition," he said.

 Francis also said he aims to keep Teva as a "generics powerhouse", although the company will trim its product line, while also growing its innovative drug pipeline.